Henry Kisekka: Gokulam Kerala

 In July 2019, Kisekka signed with his former club Gokulam Kerala after a year in Kolkata with Mohun Bagan.
 On 8 August, he scored on his first appearance of the season in a thumping 4–0 win against Chennaiyin B in the Durand Cup.

 He played a crucial role in forging a formidable partnership with striker Marcus Joseph.
 Gokulam Kerala went on to clinch the Durand Cup and then followed that up with a semi-final finish at the Sheikh Kamal International Club Cup in Bangladesh, where he scored four goals in equal appearances.

 On 30 November, he scored on his first I-League game back for Gokulam Kerala in a 2–1 win against NEROCA.
 He scored five goals in the league season which was stopped midway due to the COVID-19 pandemic in India.

 Mohammedan

 On 6 April 2022, it was announced that I-League club Mohammedan has completed the signing of Kisekka from local Kolkata-based side Bhawanipore.
 On 30 April, he scored his first goal for the Black Panthers against NEROCA.
 Under Nikola Stojanović's captaincy, his team for the first time, ran for their maiden national league title in 2021–22 I-League season, but finished as runners-up after a 2–1 defeat to Gokulam Kerala at the end.

 Aizawl

 On 21 September, ahead of the 2022–23 I-League season kickoff, Aizawl announced the signing of Kisekka.
 He made his debut for the club on 15 November against TRAU in an 1–1 draw.

+Real Kashmir

+In February 2024, Kisekka joined another I-League club Real Kashmir.